rfbergeron/bompiler/IDEAS.md

 - additional tree nodes can be inserted more freely during type checking, namely for implicit conversions

+## Concurrent type check
+For concurrent type checking, my current idea is to have the parser directives call type checking functions, or to have initialization functions for each type of expression.

+### Smarter errors
+Something that I think might be feasible is communicating type checking errors by inserting new nodes into the syntax tree whose entire purpose is to propogate error information.
+I would need to add a new token code for type checker errors, and would need to use one of the members (probably one of the type members) to communicate detailed error information.

+These errors should also be tracked in a list in the global state.

+Handling errors like this would allow the type checker to detect when an error has occurred, but keep going in spite of it, so long as the error is not catastrophic.
+Then, the error can be reported once type checking has been completed, allowing for the type checker to produce output on valid code.

+However, when nothing can be done with an error and a function cannot continue because the node contains important information, the error node should "float" up the syntax tree

+### Type checker constructed nodes
+The lexer (obviously) creates syntax tree nodes, but the parser does so as well in a handful of cases, like for type specifiers, declarations, declarators, etc.
+With the concurrent type checker it may be intuitive to have the type checker itself introduce nodes to the syntax tree.
+The first would be the the error nodes mentioned above, but also nodes for automatic conversions and promotions.
+The type checker already does this, but it could be done in a cleaner and more regular manner.

+### Parser constructed nodes
+Instead of the `parser_make_XX` functions currently in the parser, I will instead call `astree_init` with whatever arguments necessary, and pass the result as an argument to the appropriate type checking functions.

+### Minimal mutability in the syntax tree
+The main issue I'm having is the following: I would like to not have to use `astree_extract` or `astree_inject` to insert automatic conversions into the syntax tree.

+`astree_extract` was originally used to replace nodes in the tree with conversion nodes, but I deemed it ugly because it needed the index of the node to replace, and its parent, as an argument.
+Also, updating the nodes surrounding the node being extracted was clunky: the `next_sibling` member of the prior sibling needs to be updated, and all of the node's siblings need to be updated if it is the `firstborn` node.
+(I could, I believe, do without these two members if I reworked the parser rules.
+This would reduce the complexity of the "tree" but would also be time consuming and probably not as good as just finding another way to shuffle tree nodes around.)

+`astree_inject` is, internally, even less elegant: while it only needs the only node and the node to replace it with as arguments, it just swaps the values of all of the members, which is much goofier than twiddling around with some pointers.
+(Well, it would be if the child nodes weren't stored as a linked list, which is dumb and means that removing the old node and inserting the new one are both O(n) operations.)

+There are a couple ways to solve this:
+1. Have the type checking functions for expressions take the expression and its sub-expressions as separate arguments, perform promotions and conversions, and only then have the expression adopt its sub-expressions.
+2. Add an additional member to `ASTree` that holds the promoted type.
+This could also be used for casts, making the syntax tree for casts look simpler.
+3. Encode the cast as part of the type information itself: the base type or one of the auxiliary types would contain a pointer to the original type info, while the rest of the type would represent the promoted/casted type.

+I think I will be going with number 2.
+I already have the `extract_type` function, which could be modified to return the promoted type if it is non-null.
+There are still a handful of places where `extract_type` is not used to retrieve the type of a node, so those may have to be fixed if this change breaks the behavior of those locations in the code.

+### Passing state
+Since the the type checker will be run in parallel with the parser, it will also need to take a different approach: bottom-up instead of top-down.
+With this approach, state cannot be communicated using a single instance as a parameter to each function call.
+Instead, it must be moved back into a global variable, or composed from the arguments that build the tree.

+The state for the type checker will be moved back into a global.
+It will, however, be a single global structure, to make keeping track of it and replacing it at a later date easier.

 ## Labels
 Based on the language definition, it looks like labels are attached to the statement immediately following them.
 They are not a valid statement all on